Iam4lex/aws-certified/exams.md

 <details>
 <summary>Show Answer</summary>
 **Answer:** B. Amazon CloudFront to edge locations

-**Explanation:** Amazon CloudFront is a content delivery network (CDN) that delivers data, videos, applications, and APIs to users globally with low latency and high transfer speeds by caching content at edge locations.
 </details>

 ### 7. Which of the following is a cloud architectural design principle?